 - An administrator has disabled the sync for Android devices.
 For details, see Set up synchronization for unmanaged devices.

 How do users uninstall the Google Apps Device Policy app?

 How do I remotely wipe a device?

-How do I find out what version of Android my user has on their phone?
+How do I find out what Android version a user has on their phone?

-How do my users upgrade to the latest version of Android?
+How do users upgrade to the latest Android version?

 Upgrades are usually dependent on the carrier.
 Contact your user's carrier for more information on their software update cycle.